d0n/pwclip/docs/description.rst

 file.
 It is just of practical use if you have stored passwords for different system usernames sharing the same passcrypt file.
 As an example: A person called "Andrew" has a username called "bob".
-On some other machine he has a username called "cat" and uses SSH for both of them.
+On some other machine he has a username called "cat" and he uses SSH for both of them.
-Now sharing the same passcrypt that file would be assembled like the attached YAML-Format.
-If so he can omit prividing -u or -A when beeing logged in as "bob" or "cat" respectivly.
-While its only the encrypted yaml written to file you can be read it using "gpg -d" as well at any time if the correct key is present.
+The shared passcrypt file would be assembled like the attached YAML-Format.
+If so providing -u or -A when beeing logged in as "bob" or "cat" respectivly can be omitted.
+While its only the encrypted yaml written as pem you can read it using "gpg -d" as well at any time if the correct gpg-key is present.

 YAML-Format
 -----------